wemrysi/quasar/README.md

 new metastore has not been initialized.

-An optional `copy` query parameter can be supplied to instruct Quasar to copy the current metastore to the new metastore.
+An optional `copy` query parameter can be supplied to instruct Quasar to copy the current metastore to a new empty metastore.

 An example request body: